-In butchery, “Frenching” is the process of removing all fat, meat, and connective tissue from rib bones on a rack roast.
-It’s really is an aesthetic decision to make—not a flavor or texture decision.
+In butchery, “frenching” is the process of removing all fat, meat, and connective tissue from the rib bones on a rack roast.

-I tend to leave all that stuff on when I’m cooking the lamb, because I love gnawing the crispy fatty bits off the bones, but for the purposes of presentation, Frenching is often preferred.
+Personally, I like to leave all that stuff on when I’m cooking lamb.
+I love the crispy, fatty bits on the bones, but for the purposes of presentation, frenching is often preferred.

-A lamb rack consists of a loin attached to a series of rib bones.
-When untrimmed, this loin is covered in a thick layer of fat and connective tissue that should be removed before cooking.
+A rack of lamb consists of a loin attached to a series of rib bones.
+When untrimmed, this loin is covered with a thick layer of fat and connective tissue that should be removed before cooking.

-Continue peeling away the fat layer.
-The fat should separate along natural fault lines, leaving a thin 1/8th-inch to 1/4th-inch layer next to the meat.
-The more fat left on a Lamb rack, the more lamb flavor will come through.
+The fat should separate along a natural fault line leaving a thin 1/8th-inch to 1/4th-inch layer next to the meat.
+Be careful not to get carried away when trimming.
+The more fat left on a lamb rack, the more flavor will come through!

-Your lamb rack is trimmed ready to cook.
-However, if you want to go the extra step and french the rib bones, follow the steps below demonstrated for us by Phil Lewis, Chef du Cuisine at Fat Radish.
+At this step, your lamb rack is fully trimmed ready to cook.
+To french the rack, follow the steps below demonstrated for us by Phil Lewis, Chef du Cuisine at Fat Radish.

-Using your knife, score the membrane along the center of each bone by placing the tip of your knife against the bone starting about an inch and a half away from the cut end of the bones, and pulling your knife slowly and firmly down the bone to its end.
-Your bone should trace a path right down the center of each bone, not in between the bones.
+Using your knife, score the membrane along the center of each bone.
+Place the tip of the knife against the center of the bone about an inch and a half away from the cut end and pull the knife slowly and firmly down away from the eye of the loin.
+Repeat along each bone.

-Grip the fat and pull fat and membrane away from between each rib slowly and firmly.
-You can use a dish towel at home to get a firmer grip.
-It should pull cleanly away from the bones.
-Continue working away from the bones until about two inches are exposed (more or less, depending on the size of the lamb and personal preference).
+Grip the meat and pull away from the ribs slowly and firmly.
+You can use a paper towel to get a better grip. the meat should pull cleanly away from the bones.
+Continue working each rib until all are exposed.

-Flip the rack over and use your knife to cut away the flap of fat and membrane.
+Flip the rack over and use your knife to cut away the flap.
 Discard excess fat, or render if desired.

-If you’re really lucky, the fat and membrane will have come cleanly off the bones, leaving them bare and pearly white.
-Most of the time, little bits of meat and fat will remain stuck to the bone.
-These are removed with the help of a knife.
+If you’re really lucky, the fat and membrane will come cleanly off the bones, leaving them bare and pearly white, but most of the time, little bits of meat and fat will remain behind.
+These can be removed with the help of a small pairing knife.

 That’s it!
 It may seem intimidating at first but it just takes a little practice.